AlexKSimpson/AlexKSimpson.github.io/index.md

 ![Picture](small-pic.jpeg)

 I am professor of computer science at the Faculty of Mathematics and Physics, University of Ljubljana, Slovenia.
-I also work at the Institute for Mathematics, Physics and Mechanics, Ljubljana.
+I am also employed  at the Institute for Mathematics, Physics and Mechanics, Ljubljana.
 I previously worked at the Laboratory for Foundations of Computer Science, School of Informatics, University of Edinburgh, where from 2010-2015  I held a personal chair in foundations of computer science.

 I am interested in the foundations of mathematics and computer science and in interactions between them.